 If the application needs to send multipart MIME, all the MIME information is set collectively within one function call on the given device by inserting multiple IPPARM\MIME\PART parameters in the desired order to construct a multipart MIME body.
-The MIME information set by current function always overwrites any MIME information set by previous functions, so that an application cannot set multiple MIME parts by calling gc\SetUserInfo() multiple times.
+The MIME information set by the current function always overwrites any MIME information set by previous functions, so that an application cannot set multiple MIME parts by calling gc\SetUserInfo() multiple times.

-The parameter set ID IPSET\MIME\200OK\TO\BYE is used for a special case of MIME message.
-Unlike other outgoing SIP messages that are sent explicitly by Global Call functions, the 200 OK to BYE message is sent automatically when a BYE is received.
-In order to attach MIME information to a 200 OK to BYE message, the MIME information has to be pre-loaded by gc\SetUserInfo() with set ID IPSET\MIME\200OK\TO\BYE on a channel before the GCEV\DISCONNECTED event (SIP BYE message) is received.
-If a MIME message with IPSET\MIME\200OK\TO\BYE parameters is not set before the GCEV\DISCONNECTED event (BYE) is received, the automatic 200 OK message will be sent without any MIME body.
+The application can construct a MIME message body for inclusion in the SIP 200 OK response to an incoming remote user BYE request (200 OK to BYE).
+You can load the MIME information on a channel using gc\SetUserInfo() with set ID IPSET\MIME\200OK\TO\BYE after the GCEV\DISCONNECTED event (SIP BYE message) is received.
+The 200 OK to BYE message is sent after gc\DropCall() is issued.
 Note that the parameter set ID must be set to IPSET\MIME\200OK\TO\BYE in every GC\PARM\BLK associated with the message, not just the top-level block.
 MIME information set with IPSET\MIME\200OK\TO\BYE and MIME information set with IPSET\MIME are kept independent of each other on a given channel.